 12. Your post lacks an introduction

-Whatever type of post you are about to write, whether it is a list or a paragraph one it should have an introductory paragraph or two which give an idea to the readers what is the post going to be about.
+When writing any type of post, whether it’s a list or a paragraph, it is important to include an introductory paragraph or two.
+This gives readers an idea of what the post will be about.

 13. Your website doesn’t have a sitemap

-A sitemap is the structure or map of your site, and it is to be submitted to the Webmasters Tools powered by Google so that the contents of your site are known to Google, and the contents get properly indexed.
-Without a sitemap, the contents of the site can never be indexed.
-You can use the WordPress SEO by Yoast plugin to generate a sitemap and submit to Google Webmaster Tool.
+A sitemap is the structure of your site, which is submitted to Google Webmasters Tools for indexing.
+Without a sitemap, the contents of your site cannot be indexed.
+You can use the Yoast plugin to generate and submit a sitemap to Google Webmaster Tools.

 14. Publishing lots of posts